Work with alternate keys

 Create alternate keys

 You can create alternate keys programmatically or by using the customizations tools.
-For more information about using the customization tools, see Define alternate keys to reference CRM records.
+For more information about using the customization tools, see Define alternate keys using Power Apps portal.

 To define alternate keys programmatically, you first have to create an object of type EntityKeyMetadata (or use EntityKeyMetadata EntityType if working with Web API).
 This class contains the key attributes.
 Once the key attributes are set, you can use